 But as the boundaries between work life and home life become blurred and mental health continues to be a key concern during social isolation, it’s more important than ever to create a healthy and productive routine.

 As a remote team that splits our working life between shared workspaces, our own homes and even the occasional hostel, we’ve racked up a fair bit of experience.

-So if Coronavirus has you confined to your residence of abode but there’s still a job to do, here are our tips on how to successfully work from home.
+So if you’re still struggling to stay sane or hit your peak productivity level, here are our tips on how to successfully work from home.

 Create the right environment

 Before you sit down to thrash out your work, make sure you’re set up for success.
 If you’re used to working in an office with a spacious desk and a large monitor, you’ll find the working from home transition easier by replicating that set up.

 Find a space in your home where you can set up your laptop or computer with room for a mouse and keyboard.
 And extra space for a notepad and pen (if you’re a bit old-school like me and still prefer to write notes as you work).

 Osteopaths around the world must despair at the postural damage caused by hunching over laptops all day.
 It does you no good.
 So if you’re working from home with a laptop, make your work space as ergonomic as possible (as your office space should be).